laurakond/artly-api/README.md

     - CLOUDINARY_URL
     - SITE_OWNER_EMAIL
     - SITE_OWNER_PASSWORD
 6. Import all the dependencies required for the project to run.
-You can do so by entering `pip install -r requirements.txt` for the VSCode or `pip3 install -r requirements.txt` for Gitpod IDE.
+You can do so by entering `pip install -r requirements.txt` for VSCode or `pip3 install -r requirements.txt` for Gitpod IDE.
 7. Set up a database using postgreSQL.

 ### Heroku
+To deploy to Heroku, follow the steps below.

+**Please remember** to check that your DEBUG in the settings.py file is set to FALSE before deploying to Heroku.

 [Return to Table of Contents](#table-of-contents)